 Your most popular blog content can provide inspiration for new membership content.

 Increase Search Engine Traffic

-Apparently websites with blogs have 434 percent more pages indexed in search engines like Google as opposed to those without.
-Each piece of content indexed gives you a greater chance of being found by a target audience searching for solutions.
+Apparently, websites with blogs have 434% more pages indexed in search engines like Google as opposed to those without.
+Each piece of indexed content gives you a greater chance of being found by a target audience searching for solutions.